How a $28/Month AI Stack Now Runs What Used to Take 4 Hours Every Week

 - Lead follow-up sequences triggered by specific behaviors (visited pricing page twice, opened three emails, clicked a specific link)

-- Monthly performance reports compiled and summarized from your analytics data
+- Monthly performance reports compiled and summarized from analytics data

 What Still Needs a Human

-This is where most of the r/artificial thread got it wrong.
+This is where most of the Reddit thread got it wrong.
 The agents handle volume.
 Humans handle judgment.

-- Content that requires personal experience — case studies, strong opinions, stories
+- Content requiring personal experience: case studies, strong opinions, stories.

-- Customer relationships — no one wants to realize they have been talking to an AI for three months
+- Customer relationships.
+Nobody wants to realize they have been talking to an AI for three months.

-- Anything that requires real-time information the AI does not have access to
+- Anything requiring real-time information the AI does not have access to.

-The solopreneurs winning with this setup are not automating their voice — they are automating the scaffolding around their voice.
+The solopreneurs winning with this setup are not automating their voice.
+They are automating the scaffolding around their voice.
 The AI builds the frame.
-The human adds the things that make it worth reading.
+The human adds what makes it worth reading.

 Where to Start